mskcc/mimsi/README.md

 ```
 cd /path/to/mimsi
-python -m data.generate_vectors.create_data --case-list /path/to/case_list.txt --cores 16  --microsatellites-list /path/to/microsatellites_list.txt --save-location /path/to/save/vectors --coverage 100 --is-labeled 1 > generate_vector.out
+python -m data.generate_vectors.create_data --case-list /path/to/case_list.txt --cores 16  --microsatellites-list /path/to/microsatellites_list.txt --save-location /path/to/save/vectors --coverage 100 > generate_vector.out
 ```

 Or as command-line tool
 ```
-create_data --case-list /path/to/case_list.txt --cores 16  --microsatellites-list /path/to/microsatellites_list.txt --save-location /path/to/save --coverage 100 --is-labeled 1 > generate_vector.out
+create_data --case-list /path/to/case_list.txt --cores 16  --microsatellites-list /path/to/microsatellites_list.txt --save-location /path/to/save --coverage 100 > generate_vector.out
 ```

 The ```--is-labeled``` flag is especially important if you plan on using the built vectors for training and testing.
-If you're only evaluating a sample a default label of -1 will be used, but if you want to train/test you'll need to provide that information to the script so that a relavant loss can be calculated.
+If you're only evaluating a sample a default label of -1 will be used, but if you want to train/test you'll need to provide that information to the script so that a relevant loss can be calculated.
 Labels can be provided as a fourth column in the case list text file, and should take on a value of -1 for MSS cases and 1 for MSI cases.
 Is also worth noting that this script was designed to be run in a parallel computing environment.
 The microsatellites list file is broken up into chunks, and separate threads handle processing each chunk.
 The microsatellite instance vectors for each chunk (if any) are then aggregated to create the full sample.
 You can modify the number of concurrent slots by setting the ```--cores``` arg.
 An example lsf submission script is available in ```utils/multi-sample-vector-creation.lsf```

 ### Evaluation
-If you have a directory of built vectors you can run just the evalution step using the ```main/evaluate_samples.py``` script.
+If you have a directory of built vectors you can run just the evaluation step using the ```main/evaluate_samples.py``` script.

 ```
 cd /path/to/mimsi